jianguoz/CarND1-Behavioral-Cloning-P3/writeup_template.md

 </div>

-With flipped images, it looks like the car drive in a opposite direction.
+With flipped images, it looks like the car drive in an opposite direction.

 After the collection process, I had 12673 number of data points. each data point consists of center, left and right image.
 I then preprocessed this data by randomly choose a image from ['center', 'left', 'right'] images for each image and randomly flip images, note that each time the output are same for each batch size.